briankoser/sfc-listeners-guide/episodes/0135-top-5-sci-fi-trilogies.md

   </div>
 </div>

-Ben and Matt are both reading {% workTitle "Out of the Silent Planet" %} for the Strangers and Aliens book club.
+Ben and Matt are both reading {% work "Out of the Silent Planet" %} for the Strangers and Aliens book club.
 Both dislike the book. <q class="archivist inline">👍</q>

 <div class="quote">
   {% timeLink podcast_file_url, '48:48' %}